zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 ```
 Note how the events section includes a Normal event with the AddedOrUpdated reason that informs us that the configuration was successfully applied.

-If you create an invalid resource, the Ingress Controller will reject it and emit a Rejected event.
+If you create an invalid resource, NGINX Ingress Controller will reject it and emit a Rejected event.
 For example, if you create a Policy `webapp-policy` with an invalid IP `10.0.0.` in the `allow` field, you will get:
 ```
 $ kubectl describe policy webapp-policy
 . . .